 Look over the idiom examples in these conversations.
-Seeing the way idioms are used can help you understand them better than just studying a list of meanings.
+Seeing the way idioms and phrasal verbs are used can help you understand them better than just studying a list of meanings.

 (If Mr. Anderson's receptionist, Susan, did not know Joan well, she might ask a little more formally: "Would you like to leave a message?”)

 The next phone conversation is an informal way to discuss business with an acquaintance (someone on friendly terms, but not a close friend.)